NuGet/docs.microsoft.com-nuget/docs/guides/Create-UWP-Controls.md

 ## Package content such as images

-To package content such as images that can be used by your control or the consuming UWP project, place those files within the `lib\uap10.0\` folder directly.
+To package content such as images that can be used by your control or the consuming UWP project, place those files within the `lib\uap10.0` folder.

 You may also author an [MSBuild targets file](/visualstudio/msbuild/msbuild-targets) to ensure the asset is copied to the consuming project’s output folder: